itaysnir/itaysnir.github.io/_posts/2022-10-14-linux-teaching-lab-1.markdown

 #endif
 ```

-In case the driver wasn't compiled as a separate module, but as a kernel builtin, `module_init` is simply equivalent to the kernel's `__initcall`.
+In case the driver wasn't compiled as a separate module, but as a kernel builtin, `module_init` is simply appended to the kernel's `__initcall` list, which would be all called at boot time at `do_initcalls`.

 On the other hand, if the driver was compiled as a module, we can see `module_init` actually wraps a *new definition* for `init_module`. \
 Recall that `init_module, cleanup_module` are the old-fashion way for defining ctor and dtor module functions.